khaiyichin/collective_perception/docs/parameter_file_setup.md

 ```

 ### Loop functions
 For the location of the `collective_perception_loop_functions` library, specify them as you would the Buzz bytecode files: an absolute path for the local build, `/collective_perception/collective_perception_dynamic/build/...` for the container.
 The rest of the parameters are explained in the snippet below.
+For further information on the DAC plugin, see [here](dac_plugin_explained.md)
 ```xml
 <loop_functions library="/collective_perception/collective_perception_dynamic/build/src/libcollective_perception_loop_functions" label="collective_perception_loop_functions">